Having a solid content marketing strategy in place is a must-have for great content marketing execution.

 Audience insights

 Begin your content marketing strategy by researching your audience.
-Spend a couple of days diving into their needs and what makes them tick.
+Spend a couple of days diving into their needs, pain points and what makes them tick.

-Here are some ways to get a deeper insight into your audience:
+Here are some ways to get a deeper insight into your audience to build loyal customers:

 1. Join communities